 El Saltito

-This beach is on the other side of the Peninsula Pichilingue, in the Bahia de la Ventana.
+This beach is on the other side of the Peninsula Pichilingue.
 It is accessible through private property, and a guard waits by the gate to keep track of how many people are on the beach.

 The northwest wall is easiest to access and explore.
 Large rock and coral formations extend away from the wall into the bay, and it is deeper than the other snorkeling sites in the area.